mweagle/Sparta/docs_source/content/sample_service/step1.md

  in the directory that you saved _main.go_.
 Once the packages are downloaded, first get a view of what's going on by the `describe` command (replacing `$S3_BUCKET` with an S3 bucket you own):

 {{% notice info %}}
 The [sysinfo](github.com/zcalusic/sysinfo) package is used at Lambda execution time only.
-However, it must be locally available in order to succesfully cross compile your AWS Lambda binary.
+However, it must be locally available in order to successfully cross compile your AWS Lambda binary.
 See the [GitHub issue](https://github.com/mweagle/Sparta/issues/101) for more information.
 {{% /notice %}}